leonardoFu/video-sei-event/explainer.md

 # Use cases

-activities that use SEI to keep user sync with live stream. websites can get SEI information when specific NAL unit being  rendered.
+activities that use SEI to keep user sync with live stream. websites can get SEI information when specific NAL unit getting parsed in <video />.

 calculating end-to-end delay between the host and user.

 AI based subtitles with livestream, we can get realtime subtitles and put it into H.264 by SEI

+AI based body or face recognation, we can use it to render plugins beside it.

 # Proposed API